* Affiliated Management office will be closed on Friday, April 19th

 A "mini" dishwasher is 18 inches wide.
 A full-sized dishwasher is 24 inches wide.
 The only difference is the width, the mini one obviously holds less dishes than a full-sized one.

 New vinyl windows were installed throughout the building in 2012.
-They are either double-hung double-pane windows that tilt in for cleaning, or a side-to-side slider, which is sometimes (but not always) the type installed when there is a fire escape outside.
+They are either double-hung double-pane windows that tilt in for cleaning, or a side-to-side slider, which is usually the type installed in a 2nd (B) or 3rd (C) floor apartment when there is a fire escape outside.

-If you see temporary pictures of an apartment on the Openings page showing our old metal windows, the updated pictures that are posted will show the new ones.
+If you see temporary pictures of an apartment on the Openings page showing our old metal windows, the updated pictures posted when the apartment renovations are underway will show the current windows.

 As of May 12, 2014, verified by e-mail with the school district: